stfc/PSyclone/tutorial/training/users/lfric/README.md

 any issues early on, i.e. before even compiling the code.

-## Solution for Invalid Transformation
+## Explanation for Invalid Transformation
 PSyclone internally verifies transformation to make sure it will always create valid code.
 In this case, it will recognise that the kernel cannot simply be parallelised.
 It would need an additional transformation (called colouring) in order to allow